 If you’re interested in how businesses work and you have an aptitude for numbers, then becoming an accountant could be a wise career move.
-It’s a rewarding one, too: there’s a wide scope for advancement, abundant travel opportunities, and you’ll never be short of work – if money is changing hands, then there needs to be someone qualified to calculate the bottom line, after all.
+It’s a rewarding one, too: there’s a wide scope for advancement and promotion, abundant travel opportunities, and you’ll never be short of work – if money is changing hands, then there needs to be someone qualified to calculate the bottom line, after all.

 1. Research the Profession